-In addition to our annual proprietary research project, the Global Wellness Institute engages in research with global partners.
-Two such projects, Beauty2Wellness and Wellness 2030, are currently underway.
-All our research is available for free to the public, and therefore we rely on sponsorship to underwrite the work.
-Our research sponsors understand well the value of supporting research, both as a service to the public and a business decision, as sponsors receive visibility throughout the year and are forever linked to the important work of the Institute.
-For sponsorship opportunities, please click here for more information.
+All our research is available for free to the public, as a service to the industry and in keeping with the nonprofit Institute’s goal to make valuable data available to everyone.
+Therefore, we rely on sponsorship to underwrite the work.
+Our research sponsors understand the value of supporting research, both as a service to the public and a business decision, as sponsors receive visibility throughout the year and are forever linked to the important work of the Institute.
+Learn more about becoming a Research Sponsor here.